maskstudios/maskfarm-android/README.md

 ## Download

-You can [DOWNLOAD](https://github.com/maskstudios/maskfarm-android/releases/download/AutoFarm/Mask.Farm.apk) the latest installable version of Growtopia Auto Farm [MASK FARM] for Windows.
+You can [DOWNLOAD](https://github.com/maskstudios/maskfarm-android/releases/download/AutoFarm/Mask.Farm.apk) the latest installable version of Growtopia Auto Farm [MASK FARM] for Android.

 ## How To Use
 > Just a open and Launch Growtopia Button.
 (Click the image below for the tutorial video.)